So, you want to get started with gardening. From Scratch.

 Most plants grow best in roughly the same temperature and humidity that is also comfortable for humans.
 Whereas some plants, like it cooler or warmer climate.
 Knowing the hardiness zone of the plant is essential to a successful garden.

-You can use USDA plant Hardiness Zone map.
-It's a color-coded or shaded map that tells you plants that can be grown in particular geographic areas.
-The map is published by the United States Department of Agriculture, who occasionally modify and update.
+You can use the USDA Plant Hardiness Zone Map.
+It’s a color-coded or shaded map that tells you plants that can be grown in particular geographic areas.
+The map is published by the United States Department of Agriculture, which is occasionally modified and updated.

 The updated map is based on the climate data gathered at National Weather Service stations throughout the U.S and other countries.
 You can find 11 zones marking the average lowest winter temperatures, with Zones 2-10 divided into subzones.

 Plants need sunlight to grow in a process called photosynthesis.
 The plant’s green parts contain a pigment called chlorophyll.
 It absorbs light and converts carbon dioxide and water into sugar and starch.